PROFILE

 years, inculcating it with Confucian ideas and

-independence under a native dynasty.
-After 1471,
+Vietnam achieved independence under a native

-when Vietnam conquered the Champa Kingdom in
+dynasty.
+After 1471, when Vietnam conquered the

-what is now central Vietnam, the Vietnamese
+Champa Kingdom in what is now central Vietnam,

-moved gradually southward, finally reaching the
+the Vietnamese moved gradually southward,

-settled Cham and Cambodians.
-While Vietnam's
+of Cham and Cambodians.
+As Vietnam's Le dynasty

-northern and southern families fought civil wars
+declined, powerful northern and southern

-in the 17th and 18th centuries.
+wars in the 17th and 18th centuries.
+A peasant

-French Rule and the Anti-Colonial
+French Rule and the Anti-Colonial Struggle

 In 1858, the French began their conquest of